bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

         }
 ```

-### Other Recommended Fields
+### Other recommended fields
-Below are fields which are recommended but not required when creating an order.
+Below are fields that are recommended but not required when creating an order.

 **Customer ID**

 The customer_id will determine the price the shopper pays for an item.
 Customer ID’s are tied to customer group discounts and Price Lists.
 Set the `customer_id` to 0 when creating a guest order.

-**Shipping Address**
+**Shipping address**

-If a shipping address is not provided, it will default to the billing addresses provided.
+If there is no shipping address, it will default to the billing addresses provided.

 **Status**

-If a status is not provided, it defaults to a status of 1 or Pending.
+If there is no status, it defaults to a status of 1 or Pending.

 **Discounts**

 Manual discounts are supported.
-To add a manual discount either overwrite the product price or use `discount_amount`.
-This accepts a fixed dollar amount.
+To add a manual discount, either overwrite the product price or use `discount_amount`.
+The manual discount accepts a fixed dollar amount.

-### Create Order Example
+### Create order example

-After the products, billing and shipping address are added, an order can be created.
+After selecting the products, add billing and shipping addresses, then create an order.

 <!--
 title: "Create an Order Request"